spaceemotion/OpenInspire/README.md

-SnipLink
+OpenInspire
 ========

-Website designed to allow sharing and tagging of user&#39;s code snippets to be easy and fast.
+A framework designed to be fast and make prototyping a breeze.